Central African Republic: Touadéra government (2016–present)

 Presidential elections were held in December 2015.
-As no candidate received more than 50% of the vote, a second round of elections was held on 14 February 2016 with run-offs on 31 March 2016.
-In the second round of voting, former Prime Minister Faustin-Archange Touadéra was declared the winner with 63% of the vote, defeating Union for Central African Renewal candidate Anicet-Georges Dologuélé, another former Prime Minister.
+As no candidate received more than 50% of the vote, a second round of elections was held on 14 February 2016 with run-offs on 31 March.
+In the second round of voting, former Prime Minister Faustin-Archange Touadéra was declared the winner with 63% of the vote, defeating Union for Central African Renewal candidate Anicet-Georges Dologuélé, another former prime minister.
 While the elections suffered from many potential voters being absent as they had taken refuge in other countries, the fears of widespread violence were ultimately unfounded, and the African Union regarded the elections as successful.
 Touadéra was sworn in on 30 March 2016.
-No representatives of the Seleka rebel group or the "anti-balaka" militias were included in the subsequently formed government.
+No representatives of Séléka or the "anti-balaka" militias were included in the subsequently formed government.

 Presidential elections were held on 27 December 2020.
-Former president François Bozizé announced his candidacy but was rejected by the Constitutional Court of the country, which held that Bozizé did not satisfy the "good morality" requirement for candidates because of an international warrant and United Nations sanctions against him for alleged assassinations, torture and other crimes.
+Former President Bozizé announced his candidacy but was rejected by the Constitutional Court, which held that Bozizé did not satisfy the "good morality" requirement for candidates because of an international warrant and United Nations sanctions against him for alleged assassinations, torture and other crimes.
 As large parts of the country were at the time controlled by armed groups, the election could not be conducted in many areas of the country.
-Some 800 of the country's polling stations, or 14% of the total, were closed due to violence.
+Some 800 of the polling stations, or 14% of the total, were closed due to violence.
 Three Burundian peacekeepers were killed and an additional two were wounded during the run-up to the election.
-President Faustin-Archange Touadéra was reelected.
-Russian mercenaries from the Wagner Group have supported President Faustin-Archange Touadéra in the fight against rebels.
-Russia's Wagner group has been accused of harassing and intimidating civilians.
-In December 2022, Roger Cohen wrote in The New York Times, "Wagner shock troops form a Praetorian Guard for Mr. Touadéra, who is also protected by Rwandan forces, in return for an untaxed license to exploit and export the Central African Republic's resources" and "one Western ambassador called the Central African Republic...a 'vassal state' of the Kremlin."
+Touadéra was reelected.

+Russian mercenaries from the Wagner Group have supported Touadéra in the fight against rebels.
+Wagner Group has been accused of harassing and intimidating civilians.
+In December 2022, Roger Cohen wrote in The New York Times that "Wagner shock troops form a Praetorian Guard for Mr. Touadéra, who is also protected by Rwandan forces, in return for an untaxed license to exploit and export the Central African Republic's resources" and "one Western ambassador called the Central African Republic...a 'vassal state' of the Kremlin."

+Although the constitution initially limited presidency to two terms, Touadéra abolished constitutional term limits through a controversial referendum in 2023.
+He was reelected for a third term in December 2025.
+As of 2026, Russian military personnel is reportedly still heavily integrated into Touadéra government, both from state-run Africa Corps, and from the independent remnants of the Wagner Group.